Daycare Centers

 We researched the most recommended daycare nap mats across parent forums, preschool teacher recommendations, and product testing to bring you the eight best options for 2026.

 Wildkin earns the top spot because it is the most universally accepted nap mat across licensed daycare centers and preschools.
-The roll-up design with integrated pillow and blanket stores in a single tight bundle that fits every standard cubby.
-The quilted polyester fill is thick enough for comfortable sleep on hard floors and the outer shell is machine washable — critical for a mat that will be used every school day.
+The roll-up design with integrated pillow stores in a single tight bundle that fits every standard cubby.
+The quilted polyester fill is thick enough for comfortable sleep on hard floors and the outer shell is machine washable, which is critical for a mat that will be used every school day.
 The wide range of designs means most children can find something they love, which reduces nap-time resistance.

-If the Wildkin is unavailable or over budget, the Melissa & Doug Nap Mat is our runner-up with similar quality at a similar price.
+If the Wildkin is unavailable or over budget, the beeweed Roll-Up Nap Mat is our runner-up with similar quality at a lower price.

 How We Chose: What Makes a Good Daycare Nap Mat